Sparse-Supervised Hybrid Parameterized Physics-Informed Neural Networks for Incompressible Flows Across Reynolds Numbers

-Contour plots of the horizontal velocity ($u$), vertical velocity ($v$), and pressure ($p$) fields are presented to visually assess the predictive accuracy of the hybrid PINNs framework against high-fidelity CFD reference solutions.
-The trained PINNs model, informed by sparse CFD data and transfer learning, is used to predict the flow variables, and the resulting fields are directly compared with the corresponding \texttt{OpenFOAM~12} solutions.
+Contour comparisons of the horizontal velocity (\(u\)), vertical velocity (\(v\)), pressure (\(p\)), and vorticity fields are presented to evaluate the full-field predictive capability of the sparse-supervised hybrid PINNs framework against the high-fidelity \texttt{OpenFOAM~12} reference solutions.

-To evaluate both interpolation and extrapolation performance, the contours are plotted at Reynolds numbers $\mathrm{Re}=800$, representing the interpolation region within the training range, and $\mathrm{Re}=300$ and $\mathrm{Re}=1200$, representing the extrapolation region below and above the training interval, respectively.
-This selection enables a clear visualization of the model’s ability to generalize across Reynolds numbers.
+The trained hybrid model was evaluated in both interpolation and extrapolation regimes to examine its generalization capability beyond the supervised Reynolds-number interval.
+Contour comparisons are therefore presented for \(Re=800\), which lies within the supervised training region, together with \(Re=300\) and \(Re=1200\), which represent extrapolation cases below and above the training range, respectively.

-Figure~\ref{fig:FigUData1} presents comparisons of the horizontal velocity ($u$) contours obtained from the hybrid PINNs model and the \texttt{OpenFOAM~12} simulations at $\mathrm{Re}=300$, $800$, and $1200$, along with the corresponding absolute error distributions.
-The error contours illustrate the spatial distribution of prediction errors over the entire computational domain.
-The $u$-velocity contours show strong agreement with the CFD reference in both the interpolation and extrapolation regions, with only localized, low-magnitude discrepancies near regions of high shear.
+Figure~\ref{fig:FigUData1} presents comparisons of the horizontal velocity (\(u\)) contours together with the corresponding vorticity contours between the hybrid PINNs predictions and the \texttt{OpenFOAM~12} reference solutions.
+The associated absolute error distributions are also shown.
+The hybrid framework accurately reconstructs the dominant recirculating vortex, lid-induced shear layer, and near-wall gradients across all investigated Reynolds numbers.
+Since vorticity is directly related to velocity gradients, it provides a more stringent assessment of the learned flow physics.
+The results demonstrate that the sparse-supervised framework successfully captures the primary vortex structures and rotational flow dynamics even in the convection-dominated regime.
+Although localized discrepancies remain near the moving lid and cavity corners where gradients are strongest, the hybrid PINNs predictions remain in close agreement with the CFD solutions.
+Importantly, accurate reconstruction is also observed in the extrapolation cases at \(Re=300\) and \(Re=1200\), demonstrating that the hybrid framework retains good predictive capability outside the supervised Reynolds-number interval.